Scott Fisher (basketball)

-Scott C. Fisher (born July 20, 1963) is an American-Australian former professional basketball player and coach, most known for his time spent with the Perth Wildcats of the National Basketball League (NBL) in both roles.
+Scott Fisher (born July 20, 1963) is an American-Australian former professional basketball player and coach, most known for his time spent with the Perth Wildcats of the National Basketball League (NBL) in both roles.
 As a player, he won the NBL MVP in 1989 and 1992 while playing for the North Melbourne Giants.
 He won a championship with the Giants in 1989 before winning two more with the Wildcats in 1995 and 2000.
 He also played for the Australian national team at the 1996 Olympic Games and the 1998 FIBA World Championship.

 Playing career

 Born in San Jose, California, Fisher played at the University of California, Santa Barbara under head coach Jerry Pimm.
 He combined with Conner Henry to form an effective inside-outside scoring combination, with Fisher in the low post and Henry driving to the basket or hitting spot up jump shots.
 Fisher possessed an excellent drop step and had a soft shooting touch inside 15 feet.
 He earned 2nd team All Big West honors in his junior and senior years.

 Fisher began his NBL career in 1987 with the North Melbourne Giants.
 While playing with the Giants Fisher was awarded the NBL's MVP, the Grand Final MVP, and won his first championship in 1989.
 Between 1989 and 1992 Fisher would also be named in the NBL's First Team.

 In 1993, Fisher suited up for the Perth Wildcats for the first time.
 With the Wildcats, Fisher would participate in another two NBL championships in 1995 and 2000.
 Fisher represented Australia from 1995–1998 and competed in the Atlanta Olympics (fourth place) in 1996.
 He also represented Australia at the Goodwill Games (winning Silver) and World Championships in 1998.
 Fisher was named in the NBL's 20th Anniversary Team in 1998 and then again in the 25th Anniversary Team in 2003 shortly after retiring.
 In 2007 Fisher was inducted into the NBL Hall of Fame.

 Fisher played 247 games for the Perth Wildcats and a total of 417 games in his NBL career.